Privacy Virtual Cards

 2. Single-Use Cards close automatically a few minutes after the first transaction.
 Hackers who get hold of the virtual card details can’t do anything with them since they become invalid quickly after the purchase.

 You can also set spending limits on your Privacy Cards.
-Doing so allows you to prevent hidden fees and remain within your budget.
+Doing so allows you to avoid hidden fees and remain within your budget.

 With Privacy Cards, you can shop at most vendors that accept U.S. credit or debit cards.